What's happening in week 8 of your pregnancy

 How big is my baby at 8 weeks pregnant?

 Your baby is around 1.6 centimetres long now – still minuscule, but growing and developing every day.
+Eight weeks is often a time of a growth spurt and your fetus can double in size this week.
 Their tiny little fingers and toes will have formed, and the bones of their face are forming.
 Their heart will be beating an amazing 160 beats a minute!
 Their skin is still paper thin, and it still has that almost transparent, embryonic look.

 The colour pigment in their eyes is also starting to form at around eight weeks, but they won't properly open them until around 26 weeks